nimh-dsst/OpenCogData/source/about/index.md

 The scope of this project is to catalogue any and all open datasets involving experimental or cognitive tasks (e.g., Stroop, delay discounting, 2-arm bandits).
 Datasets involving more naturalistic behaviors are also welcomed.
 The only firm requirement is that trial-level data must be available.

 <h2 style="margin: 1em 0em 0.5em 0em">Who maintains OpenData?</h2>
-This project is maintained by the <a href="https://cmn.nimh.nih.gov/dsst" target="_blank">Data Science and Sharing Team</a> at the National Institute of Mental Health.
+This project is maintained by Sam Zorowitz and the <a href="https://cmn.nimh.nih.gov/dsst" target="_blank">Data Science and Sharing Team</a> at the National Institute of Mental Health.

 <h2 style="margin: 1em 0em 0.5em 0em">How can I add a dataset?</h2>
 Please see the <a href="../contribute">contributing</a> page.